ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 8. Click **Trails** and then click the trail whose name begins with *esslab*.

-9. Toggle the Logging switch to OFF.
-You will be asked to confirm.
-Click **Continue**.
-Now toggle Logging back to ON.
+9. Click the **Stop logging** button on the top right and select **Stop logging** in the pop up window.
+Now toggle logging back on by clicking **Start logging** on the top right.
 This shows that you have administrative access to CloudTrail.

 10. Now that you have confirmed that you have administrative access to Inspector, Macie, GuardDuty, and CloudTrail, you no longer need your temporary permissions.
 Click on the SecAdministrator label and select **Back to** on the bottom right of the menu as shown below.
 Also note that the console maintains a role history to make it easier for you to switch back to the SecAdministrator role later.